 Moving past early to mid-June, however, will cause some growers to go ahead and replant to other crops rather than wait any longer for insurance decisions.
 As is the case with any crop, sometimes replant decisions are made on insufficient information and emotion, and tearing up a stand that in fact still has respectable yield potential is a mistake to avoid.
-Dr. Mark Kelley, Texas AgriLife Extension Service cotton agronomist, Lubbock, suggests producers may find it appropriate to retain surviving cotton stands with as low as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).
+Dr. Mark Kelley, Texas A&M AgriLife Extension Service cotton agronomist, Lubbock, reminds producers they may find it appropriate to retain surviving cotton stands with as little as 1.5 healthy plants per foot of row, particularly if the remaining stand is uniformly spaced (see references below).